Emerald1996/Emerald1996/README.md

 - 📫 How to reach me **agimezeluemmanuel@gmail.com**

-- ⚡ Fun fact **I love learn the new tech industry trends and grow with experts in the field**
+- ⚡ Fun fact **I am a continuous learner which makes me a valuable asset to any team**

 <h3 align="left">Connect with me:</h3>
 <p align="left">